 As with all school communications, official school web pages must promote a positive image of both the university and school.
 Web templates have been developed as a key branding component for the school to allow interior navigation for departments and programs while maintaining an overarching theme.
 The designs also address cross-platform and cross-browser display issues and ensure that the school's websites adhere to Web Accessibility Standards as set forth in Section 508 of the Rehabilitation Act of 1973.
 Pages that are in violation of university policies and guidelines will be subject to immediate removal.
 (See: World Wide Web Policy and Copyright Policy.)

-Consistent use of the school’s trademarks and identity standards is a critical component of a website that is a recruiting tool for medical, master’s, doctoral and postdoctoral students, residents, faculty and staff.
+Consistent use of the school’s trademarks and identity standards is a critical component of a website that is a recruiting tool for medical, master’s, doctoral and postdoctoral students, and residents, faculty and staff.
 For this reason, externally designed or maintained websites are discouraged.
-For more information on the use of logos and colors, download the school’s Institutional Identity Guidelines (PDF).
+For more information on our identity standards, including the use of logos and colors, view the school’s Brand Guidelines.

-Medical school web pages are viewed more than 75,000 times per month, according to web analytics tracked by the Office of Marketing and Communications.
+Medical school web pages are viewed more than 70,000 times per month, according to web analytics tracked by the Office of Marketing and Communications.
 The office has regularly surveyed web visitors to evaluate how effective the site is in communicating with our many publics.
-About half our visitors are prospective students or residents, and almost 60 percent have never visited the website before.
-Offices and departments that want information about how many people visit their their Web pages should contact Robin Suits, associate director for electronic communications, at email@example.com.
+About half our visitors are prospective students or residents, and almost 65 percent have never visited the website before.
+Offices and departments that want information about how many people visit their their web pages should contact Robin Suits, associate director for electronic communications, at email@example.com.

 Because the university provides a means for faculty and personal pages on the people.wright.edu website, the school does not house individual web pages for faculty, staff or students on its server.
 (See: Create Your Profile for more information.)

 Social Media Policy